rarensu/amp-mut-fuser/README.md

 ## Available APIs

-This crate offers three different `Filesystem` traits that can be implemented to create a FUSE filesystem.
+This crate offers three different `Filesystem` traits variants that can be implemented to create a FUSE filesystem.
 They offer different trade-offs between ease of use, performance, and control.

-*   **`trait_sync::Filesystem`**: A synchronous API for single-threaded applications.
+*   **`trait_sync::Filesystem`**: A synchronous API that handles events in serial while blocking a single thread, which can be a background thread.
 This is the **recommended trait for most new filesystems**, because it is the easiest to use.
 The API is currently considered experimental.
 *   **`trait_async::Filesystem`**: An `async/await`-based API for integration with asynchronous runtimes like Tokio.
 It supports single-threaded and multi-threaded applications.
-The API is currently consdiered experimental.
+Although the API supports concurrent Filesystem operations, this approach is very tricky; a wrong implementetion deadlocks itself and the conditions are not well-documented.
+The API is currently considered experimental.
 *   **`trait_legacy::Filesystem`**: The original, callback-based API.
 It is on track to become deprecated and removed in a future release.
 It should not be used for new projects.

+Additionally, adapters to convert from one `Filesystem` trait variant to another are available in a external crate (TODO: link here).

 ## Documentation